sanchitsinghal-955520san14/ECHO-AI/ECHO-AI powered SAAS/README.md

-# Relay — AI-Powered Customer Support Platform
+# Echo-AI Powered SAAS Platform

-Relay is a multi-tenant SaaS platform that lets businesses embed an AI support widget on any website.
+Echo-AI is a multi-tenant SaaS platform that lets businesses embed an AI support widget on any website.
 It handles customer conversations autonomously using a RAG-powered AI agent, escalates to human operators when needed, and supports voice calls via Vapi — all manageable from a real-time operator dashboard.

 ---